How an Ontarian and a Sasky discovered the land of the living skies for a memorable and affordable Canada 150 summer vacation.

 - Kenosee Superslides

-- KFC Weyburn (The only All-You-Can-Eat Buffet in Canada)
+- KFC Weyburn (One of the only All-You-Can-Eat Buffets in Canada)

 - Moose Jaw Mineral Spa